-a.
+- a.
 Command.
-This Order applies to all Marine Corps and civilian personnel aboard Camp Lejeune who are responsible for procuring, transporting, using, repairing and storing or who are responsible for the training of users which contain sources of ionizing radiation.
+This Order applies to all personnel aboard Marine Corps Base Camp Lejeune who procure, transport, use, repair and store or who are responsible for the training of personnel who perform these functions. - b.

-b.
 Signal.
 This Order is effective the date signed.